ECIP 1111: Olympia EVM and Protocol Upgrades Source

 These changes improve interoperability with Ethereum and other EVM-based networks, while preserving Ethereum Classic’s Proof-of-Work consensus and principles of immutability.

-All BASEFEE revenue is redirected to the Olympia Treasury (ECIP-1112), an immutable smart contract governed by on-chain proposals submitted through Olympia DAO (ECIP-1113).
-Proposal execution and fiat interfacing are supported by the Ethereum Classic DAO LLC, a Wyoming-registered legal wrapper that performs administrative actions under binding instructions from on-chain governance, without discretionary control.
+All BASEFEE revenue is redirected to the Olympia Treasury (ECIP-1112), governed exclusively through the DAO-designated execution contract (ECIP-1113) via the Ethereum Classic Funding Proposal Process (ECIP-1114).
+Off-chain administrative execution and optional fiat interfacing are supported by the Ethereum Classic DAO LLC, a Wyoming-registered legal wrapper that operates strictly under binding instructions from on-chain governance, with no discretionary control.

 This upgrade explicitly excludes changes related to Ethereum’s Proof-of-Stake transition, including validator operations and beacon-chain-based randomness, which are not applicable to Ethereum Classic.
 Implementation requires coordinated deployment across client software and node operators, with block heights to be finalized for both Mordor Testnet and Mainnet activation.
 Olympia DAO does not launch with a governance token.
 The system supports future upgrades to more decentralized governance models, including quadratic voting, veOLY staking, and soulbound token delegation (see ECIP-1113).